This post may contain affiliate links. For more information, read my disclosure policy.

-    1. Melt the butter: Preheat your oven to 350°F. Once it’s heated, place the sliced butter in a 9“ round cake pan.
-Place the pan in the oven, so the butter melts.
+- Melt the butter: Preheat your oven to 350°F. Once it’s heated, place the sliced butter in a 9“ round cake pan.
+Place the baking dish in the oven, so the butter melts.

-2. Layer the Topping: Once the butter is melted, take the pan out of the oven and sprinkle the brown sugar over the top.
-Place the pineapple rings on top of the sugar and arrange the cherries to fill the holes and gaps.
+- Layer the Topping: Once the butter is melted, take the pan out of the oven and sprinkle the light brown sugar evenly over the top.
+Place the pineapple slices on top of the sugar and arrange the cherries to fill the holes and gaps.
 Set the pan aside while you make the batter.

 How to Make Pineapple Upside Down Cake

-3. Mix: Add the milk, pineapple juice, and dry ingredients and mix until batter the batter smooth.
-Pour the batter into the prepared pan.
+- Add the milk, pineapple juice, and dry ingredients and mix until batter the batter smooth.
+Pour the cake batter over pineapple in prepared pan.

 - This recipe makes a very moist cake which is from the pineapple juice in the batter.
 If you prefer a dryer crumb, omit the juice and use all milk instead.